Spawn: Armageddon: Development

 Spawn creator Todd McFarlane directed the game's production.

-Marilyn Manson's song "Use Your Fist and Not Your Mouth" from his 2003 album The Golden Age of Grotesque is used for the intro video and credits.
+Marilyn Manson's song "Use Your Fist and Not Your Mouth" from the 2003 album The Golden Age of Grotesque is used for the intro video and credits.

 Reception

 The game received mixed reviews on all platforms according to video game review aggregator Metacritic.
 The action was criticized for being basic and repetitive, and the combos described as "lame."